A social context-aware graph-based multimodal attentive learning framework for disaster content classification during emergencies: a benchmark dataset and method: Methodology

 \subsubsection{Graph Fusion Learning Network (GFLN)}

 In the Graph Fusion Learning Network, the fusion of updated text and image graph features into a unified representation is achieved through concatenation.
 This is done to preserve discriminative information about each modality.
 The choice for this concatenation approach is rooted in the fact that we aim to obtain two types of features, i.e., cross-modal features and modality-specific refined features.
 Cross-modal features are obtained through the IDEA mechanism, enabling the model to capture and highlight inter-modal relationships.
 Concurrently, the graph learning module refines modality-specific features, emphasizing unique characteristics within each modality.
 Due to this strategy, the model ensures the preservation of both cross-modal interactions and modality-specific nuances, contributing to a comprehensive and enriched representation of the integrated information.
 Following the concatenation process, the unified vector achieves a dimensionality of 1024.
-Subsequently, we utilize three consecutive fully connected layers: the first layer reduces the dimensionality to 512 with a dropout rate of 0.2, followed by a second layer, further reducing it to 256 with the same dropout rate.
-The final layer further diminishes the dimensions to 128, incorporating a dropout layer set at 0.2.
+Subsequently, we utilize two consecutive fully connected layers: the first layer reduces the dimensionality to 512 with a dropout rate of 0.2, followed by a second layer, further reducing it to 256 with the same dropout rate.
 This processed vector is subsequently fed into the multimodal fusion module, enabling the seamless integration of information from diverse sources.

 In summary, the process begins by constructing two matrices or graphs based on cosine similarity, one for each modality.
 These graphs serve as input to the GraphSAGE algorithm, which updates node embeddings through iterative operations.
 The updated node embeddings from both modalities are fused using concatenation, preserving modality-specific features.
 The resulting unified vector, capturing enriched representations from both graphs, is then forwarded to the multimodal fusion module for further integration of information from distinct modalities.